 Age and meter thresholds were established based on maximum life usefulness.
 Units are identified as either exceeding their primary life cycle for either its age or meter, reaching maximum primary life in the next three years; and not exceeding the threshold within the next three years.
-The projected usage is based upon the usage reported in the preceding 12 months.

-The repair costs to MoDOT's fleet increased from \$10 million to \$11 million from fiscal year 2006 to fiscal year 2007, while salary and benefit costs for fleet employees increased from \$14 million to \$15 million in fiscal year 2007.
-Acquisition costs increased from \$27 million to \$30 million from fiscal year 2006 to fiscal year 2007.
+The repair costs to MoDOT's fleet increased from \$10 million to \$11 million from fiscal year 2006 to FY 2007, while salary and benefit costs for fleet employees increased from \$14 million to \$15 million in FY 2007.
+Acquisition costs increased from \$27 million to \$30 million from FY 2006 to FY 2007.
 Severe winter storms and the rising cost of steel are major factors in the increases.
+Beginning with the first quarter of 2008, the criteria for the statewide fleet status has been modified to provide a more accurate accounting of MoDOT's fleet status.
+The criteria includes all active units in lieu of the previous criteria that required all fleet units to be active for a minimum of 12 months.